ProjectRobert/robert/README.md

 Finally you can obviously query, change, and delete user using Robert as middle layer.

+## Pomodoros

+I would really like to make this a big community effort, in order to do so any contributors need to know what is necessary to do next.

+I will keep a lot of issues open, any issues will be very small, without the need to understand completely and deeply the whole project, a fun 30 minutes of code.

+Those issues will be label as ["Pomodoro"][pomodoro].

+Whoever can code some clojure should take less than 30 minutes to complete a "pomodoro" issues, otherwise it means that I wasn't able to manage the complexity of those issues.

+Also I will keep a [file][pomodoro-file] of some other not-necessary-code-related quick issues to solve, it is meant to be an auto referential file, however any input is very welcome.

+## Money and Open Source, Robert as a Social Experiment

+I am planning to sell the service, just like Stormpath does.

+If and when I will get enough revenue to sustain myself I will work on the project full time. (~3000 €/months)

+If and when the revenue will grow up, I will start to either reward the main contributors or hire someone full time.

+Main contributors will have a discount on the use Robert itself.

+All the code produced by Project Robert will be Open Source.

 ## Reason behind the technical choice

 Here are the reasons of the main technical choices behind the project, Clojure and Mongo.